Hot Blood Dance Crew: Rounds

-Each individual mentor has chosen a theme, making it 4 themes.
+Each mentor has chosen a theme, making it 4 themes.
 Each team must create a subunit to dance to each theme, no subunit can have the same number of members.
 The themes given are ‘It’s just strong’, ‘Time control’, ‘Pink’ and ‘Butterfly Effect’.
 This round is decided by the votes of 99 dancers.
 The total number of votes throughout the 4 rounds are counted.
 The team with more overall votes win.
 The losing team must eliminate 3 team members.